Student Spotlight: Mike Aquino

 During the year after earning his bachelor’s degree, Aquino met songwriter/rock star Jim Peterik from the Ides of March and former co-founding member of the rock band Survivor.
 It changed his life.

 “Since that meeting, I have performed, recorded and written with some of the best musicians in the world,” he said.
 “I am the lead guitarist and backing vocalist for Jim Peterik and World Stage, performing with artists such as Jim Peterik, Mike Reno (Loverboy), Rik Emmet (Triumph), Kelly Keagy (Night Ranger), David Pack (Ambrosia), Johnny Van Zant (Lynyrd Skynyrd), Keith Burns (Trick Pony), Don Barnes (.38 Special), Jimi Jamison and Dave Bickler (Survivor), and the list goes on for pages and pages.
 I also perform with legendary songwriter and great friend Dan Navarro (Lowen/Navarro).
 On top of all that, I work continuously with about six other bands from Chicago down to Nashville.”

-Aquino has recorded one CD, "Your Side Of Town."
+Aquino has recorded one CD, “Your Side Of Town.”
 He continues to be a first call session guitar player and vocalist for recording studios in Chicago and teaches privately.
-He feels fortunate to achieved many of his career goals, and he would like to keep doing what he does and push himself to do the best job possible.
-He also wants to continue putting smiles on people's faces.
+He feels fortunate to have achieved many of his career goals, and he would like to keep doing what he does and push himself to do the best job possible.
+He also wants to continue putting smiles on people’s faces.